 No, the updates are for members only.
 We use them to inform members of developments in practice, updates on policy and practice, relevant items in the press, training events and other associated topics.

 Certain members do share procedures but there is no formalized process for doing this.
-If you are a member you can make this request through the ICHA office who will place your request either on the website or in the weekly bulletin.
+If you are a member you can make this request through the ICHA office who will place your request either on the website or in the CEO's twice weekly updates.
 We are not able to assist non-members in this regard.

 In this current financial climate such actions are sadly not rare.
 There are a number of examples of such actions being undertaken without convening a LAC review and where significant professionals believe this is contrary to the young person’s best interests.
 Homes should be helping the young person contact their Children's Rights Officers, personal advocates and the Children's Commissioner if they want to stay.
 If you require any further help or advice, contact one of our officers.